pratyushb25/ML-Project_dragline_factors/README.md

 - Python 3.8 or above
 - pip and virtualenv
 - TensorFlow 2.x
-- Jupyter Notebook or Google Colab for interactive development
+- Jupyter Notebook or Google Colab for model and visualisations

 ### Installation

 1. Clone the repository: